 - James L. Brooks, Matt Groening, and Sam Simon (The Simpsons Seasons 1 & 2)

 - Greg Berlanti (Arrow, The Flash, Legends of Tomorrow)

 - David Benioff and D.B.
 Weiss (Game of Thrones)

 In a broad sense, the showrunner manages pretty much every aspect of a TV show.
 In many cases, showrunners develop the show, and from there, they’ll have a role from pre- to post-production.

 Showrunners are in charge of the writer's room.
 They select the writing staff and are responsible for turning in episode and season outlines to the heads of the network.
 Each episode may have someone different with the “Written by” credit, but showrunners still read every episode to ensure a consistent tone and voice.
 In typical credits order, you'll most likely find the showrunner credited as an Executive Producer.

-A group of talented showrunners gathered in 2019 to discuss the craft and the challenges of such a role.
+A group of famous showrunners gathered to discuss the craft and the challenges of such a role.
 Panelists include showrunners Sam Esmail (Homecoming), Marti Noxon (Sharp Objects), Nic Pizzolatto (True Detective), Steven Canals (Pose), John Singleton (Snowfall), and Sera Gamble (You).
 They discuss everything they face doing the job and some of the extra obstacles facing female showrunners.

 The easiest way to answer, “What is a showrunner?” is to think of the job as a mix between creative and managerial responsibilities.
 The person helps guide storylines, but they also need to work with the higher-ups.
 A showrunner may fight to get the show more money so that they can do certain storylines.